9 Reasons Why My Family Uses a Dutch Oven

 The tight-fitting lid plays an essential role in even heat distribution because it traps the heat inside the oven.
 This seals off the oven and ensures that one part of the food isn’t too hot or too cold.

-Ever wondered about the spikes on the lid of the Dutch oven?
-That isn’t there for fashion.
+Ever wondered about the spikes on the lid of the oven?
+That isn’t there for fashion it’s a cooking method.
 It helps with self-basting your recipe so that you don’t have to baste the Thanksgiving turkey yourself every 30 minutes.

 Griswold’s C.A.
 Massing invented the self-basting lid and filed for a patent on November 25, 1918.

-Dutch ovens have self-basting spikes, but you can find this feature on electric roaster ovens too.
-Using the self-basting lid of the Dutch oven on turkey has a special advantage because this meat has an infamous reputation as being too dry.
+You can find this feature on electric roaster ovens too.
+Using a self-basting lid on turkey has a special advantage because this meat has an infamous reputation as being too dry.
 Cooked wrong, it certainly can be too dry.

 Dutch ovens cut out the need for the middleman for cooking pasta in boiling water.
 Instead of boiling water, you will use an intensely-flavored moisture-heavy cooking liquid.